azharzaman1/azharzaman1/README.md

 ---

-### 💻 Want to hire me
+### 💻 Want to work with me
 If you have an opening at your awesome company relevant to my skill-set.
 Lets talk 🎧.\
-If you want to discuss your project or want me to handle your project and build something awesome for you.
-My inbox is empty and waiting for your message.
+If you want to discuss your project with me or want me to build something awesome for you.
+Lets talk 🎧.

-### 🎧 Lets talk
-Hit me by any means;
 <div>
     <a href="mailto:azhar.works1@gmail.com">
       <img src="https://img.shields.io/badge/Email Me-c71610?style=for-the-badge&logo=gmail&logoColor=white" alt="Email me badge"/>